DebtanuKhanra/DebtanuKhanra/README.md

 ➜ㅤBTech Graduate in Elctrical Engineering <br>
 ➜ㅤI like to learn new coding languages <br>
 ➜ㅤI like to use Git & Docker <br>
-➜ㅤSelf teaching myself JAVA, .NET <br>
+➜ㅤI am currently learning everything on JAVA and .NET <br>
 ➜ㅤI'm also a Cyber Security Enthusiast <br>